Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Here are a few definitions that will be used in the following:

 **Combat Roll** <a name="CombatRoll"></a>:
 The act of rolling a die and checking if its result is greater or equal to a unit's [combat value](#user-content-CombatValue).
-If it is, a *hit* is scored by the owner of the unit.
+If it is, a *hit* is *scored* by the owner of the unit.

 **Assigning a hit** <a name="AssigningAHit"></a>:
-When her opponent scores a *hit* during a Space Battle or Invasion Combat, a player must assign it to one of her units involved in the SpaceBattle/InvasionCombat (she chooses which unit).
+When her opponent *scores* a *hit* during a Space Battle or Invasion Combat, a player must assign it to one of her units involved in the Space Battle or Invasion Combat (she chooses which unit), if able.
 Each unit may only be assigned at most one *hit*, and doing so destroys the unit.
+*Hits* *scored* by the opponent that were not ignored or cancelled are said to be *inflicted* by the opponent, even if they cannot be assigned (for example if more *hits* than the number of units present were *scored*).

 **End of a Space Battle**:
 If before a Combat Round would begin, either the attacker or the defender does not have ships in the System of the Space Battle, the Space Battle ends.
 If one player still has ships in the System at this point, she is declared the **winner** of the Space Battle.